BorgwardtLab/CoFi/README.md

 ##Starting CoFi

-WARNING: OUTDATED, this only works for Python 2.7!

 Download and unzip the folder `Coordination Finder` and navigate into it.
 Then run the following commands from the console:

 For **Mac**: